ceramicnetwork/docs/docs/explore/projects.md

 ### Daemon.Land (coming soon)

-**Multi-app data**: Developers on the [Daemon.Land](https://daemon.land) platform use Ceramic and [IDX](../tools/idx/overview.md) to store user data, which makes it easy for users and their data to freely travel between different apps built with Daemon.Land.
+**Multi-app data**: Developers on the [Daemon.Land](https://daemon.land) platform use Ceramic and [account-based stream indexing](../docs/advanced/standards/application-protocols/identity-index.md) to store user data, which makes it easy for users and their data to freely travel between different apps built with Daemon.Land.

 ### RabbitHole (coming soon)

-**Cross-chain identity and reputation**: [RabbitHole](https://rabbithole.gg) uses Ceramic, [IDX](../tools/idx/overview.md), and [3ID Connect](../authentication/3id-did/3id-connect.md) to link multiple Web3 wallets and Web2 accounts to a unified, cross-chain DID.
-After calculating an aggregate reputation score for this DID, they issue and store a verifiable credential in the user's IDX so it's usable on any other Web3 application.
+**Cross-chain identity and reputation**: [RabbitHole](https://rabbithole.gg) uses Ceramic, [account-based stream indexing](../docs/advanced/standards/application-protocols/identity-index.md), and [3ID Connect](../docs/advanced/standards/accounts/3id-did.md#3id-connect) to link multiple Web3 wallets and Web2 accounts to a unified, cross-chain DID.
+After calculating an aggregate reputation score for this DID, they issue and store a verifiable credential in the user's account-based index so it's usable on any other Web3 application.

 ### The Convo Space (coming soon)

 ### DNS.XYZ (coming soon)

-**Web3 profiles**: [DNS.XYZ](https://dns.xyz) uses Ceramic and [IDX](../tools/idx/overview.md) to allow users to create and manage a universal multi-account profile for the Web3 metaverse.
+**Web3 profiles**: [DNS.XYZ](https://dns.xyz) uses Ceramic and [account-based stream indexing](../docs/advanced/standards/application-protocols/identity-index.md) to allow users to create and manage a universal multi-account profile for the Web3 metaverse.

 ### FungyProof (coming soon)